- Visiting Chesapeake?

 What about baby rabbits, foxes, opossums, raccoons and squirrels?

 Baby rabbits leave the nest when they are very tiny.
 Usually by 3 weeks of age.
-The mother rabbit will stay away from the nest for long periods of up to 12 hours.
+The mother rabbit will stay away from the nest for long periods of time, up to 12 hours.
 Her absence does not mean they are abandoned.
 If Animal Control Officers find babies that are truly orphaned, they will transport these to wildlife rehabilitators.

 There are other common sense precautions that all citizens should practice regarding wildlife: